 - Died young: Earl b 25 Nov 1900 RM Daly, died Norwich 1902; Frank 1903/04 Norwich; Archibald 1904/05 Norwich.

 - A photo in old family album is labelled “School-van, Oak River’ with a horse-drawn boxed-in sleigh (with Oak River lettering just about visible).
 See Oak River sledge ride to school.
-Update: a book on almost-but-not-quite the right area ‘Proudly we speak : a history of the Rural Municipality of Woodworth’ implies that these school sleighs might have canvas sides and contain little wood heaters.
-From Our Roots site.
+Update: a book on almost-but-not-quite the right area ‘Proudly we speak : a history of the Rural Municipality of Woodworth’ implies that these school sleighs might have canvas sides and contain little wood heaters (Our Roots website not active at 2021).
 Further update from comment received: “Those were called school vans, drawn by two horses.
 A wooden box mounted on a sleigh was covered by a heavy canvas top that let in light after sunrise.
 There were benches along two sides and a small wood burning stove about centre on one side.
 Wood was stored under the benches.
 Driver sat at front with reins to horses and was protected from cold by a door with a glass panel in order to see where he was going.”

 - Also picture of men building what looks rather like the United Church featured on the Oak River village web page (but apparently the church was constructed much later than this).
 Oak River was in the Rural Municipality of Blanshard, Manitoba (now part of RM Oakview).

 - Scans of these photos are on Neals in Canada gallery.

 - RM – Rural Municipality.
 Daly website, Woodworth (Kenton) – RM Wallace-Woodworth from Jan.
 2015.

 - Alice Neal (born 1875 Norwich) also appears in Manitoba, but in the main city Winnipeg, arriving in Canada Feb.
 1894.
 She married Alexander Reid in 1902 and died 1939 (in St Bonniface, part of Winnipeg).
 See Turning and absence into a presence, Alice arrives in Canada.
 Children, all born Winnipeg:

 - George Alexander Reid b 1903.